• Skip to main content

 suite.Run(t, tests)

-You will notice that we are writing all our test functions as part of the struct, which will be automatically called via testify library.
-Usually, Golang passes and instance of the test.
+You will notice that we are writing all our test functions as part of the struct, which will be automatically called via the Testify library.
+Usually, Golang passes an instance of the test.
 So, we are taking that in our above ‘TestMyTestSuite’ method and passing that to the testify struct we just coded.
 It will internally call all the test methods we have created(in this example, ‘TestMyFunc’).

 Example Test method